krathalan/apparmor-profiles/README.md

 ## Contributing
 Writing AppArmor profiles is fairly easy.
 "If you know how to use bash, chmod, and grep, you already understand AppArmor and you can probably reverse-engineer the policy by yourself," at 13:25 in the video: https://invidio.us/watch?v=k3kerBRYLhw

 Pull requests and issues are welcome.
 I cannot test for hardware I do not have access to (AMD), so those PRs would be most critical.
-Also, see [TODO.md](TODO.md).

 To get started writing AppArmor profiles, I highly recommend this video from openSUSE: https://invidio.us/watch?v=o2xa8JYcrmw